bt3gl/building_blog/content/wargames_narnia.md

 This binary does three things: first, it creates a buffer array of size 256, then it makes all of the system environment variables equal to zero, and then it copies whatever user input it had to the buffer.

-The reason why this code clears  the environment variables is to avoid the possibility of us placing a shellcode exploit to them  (like we did in the Level 2).
+The reason why this code clears  the environment variables is to avoid the possibility of us placing a shellcode exploit to them  (like we did in Level 2).